A5GARD/MIDGARDR-NOTES/docs/VFS.md

 - scans workspace settings.json and auto generates items within `SETTINGS` folder placing them in `workspace` so as to not overwrite any items you currently have within the settings folder.
 The auto generated items will only work for settings that use the values `false` | `true`

+> [!TIP] `settingsToggle` Optional creation process
+>
+> If you have a settings key that requires a different value then `false` | `true`, then you may create a settings toggle
+> When creating the new item, at the step of placing the required values you may place them in as such
+> - `true, false`
+> - `top, botton, left, right`
+> And the function will take care of the formatting for you
+> IF you do not know the values for the desired settings key at the time of creation, or would rather do other things than looking up vscodes settings.json values in microsofts amazingly kept together documentation, you may leave this value blank
+> When leaving this value blank the function will dynamically aquire the required values for you and create the item in your config

 ##### `snippet`

 - snippets are now auto generated items within the vfs explorer pane
 - You may also edit the items within this folder, as these auto generated items will not actually take up any space within the config file itself, if any labels match any label from the auto generated list, those items will not be included
 - allowing you to create you organization system for your snippet files
 - snippet files adopted the global / workspace system, making them workspace context intelligent, enabling you to organize your snippets at a workspace level so you could have a different config for each project

+> [!NOTE] Moving Items
+>
+> Previously I relied on the web ui to provide a way to move items for users, but...
+I am trying to move away from that medium.
+It IS a lot easier to create functionality through that medium where the end-user will not only find it easy but painless.
+As far as moving items, I think I have thought of the best solution to provide through the vscode interface.
+>
+> Right clicking on any item and selecting `move` will bring up a quickpick, populated with your current configs items.
+> Wheenver you select an item from this list, it will place the item you are moving ABOVE that config item and save your edited config.
+>
+> By comparison, whenever you `cut` a line within vscodes editor, then place your cursor where you would like that line to end up.
+Pasting that item inserts it in the line above, just like the move item process.
+>
+> It's not easy creating the `perfect` function when developing something, especially with an extension as complicated as this one.
+You have to know your end-user, their habits, what they do on a day to day basis, what they do while they work, what level of knowledge they may or may not possess and what experience level they may or may not be at, edge cases, not to mention forecasting what may or may not change within the code in the future, so on and so forth.
+Ontop of all that madness, vscodes interface and its limited available options to provide to end users when creating functionality.
+It becomes... a rather challenging problem to face.
+I KNOW I'm not the only one that's facing this issue, as 99% of the extensions on the marketplace have horrendous ui's and force the user to adopt to a stupid process, if not the entire ui atleast some parts of it.
+As I'm always challenging myself, I find these puzzles fun because you are not only looking to provide a technical solution but also a user solution and how they interact with what you built.
+> Hopefully, the newly created `create` and `move` functions completely replace the need for the web ui as far as config items go, and will disable it for the meantime.

 > [!TIP] Philosophy: Empowering Developers
 > This extension takes an unconventional approach by exposing every internal function directly to you.
 While this is rare in VS Code extensions, the reasoning is simple: these functions were already built for personal use, and automating their availability helps colleagues and the broader community with minimal additional effort.